lucasmoser986/Swiss-MPs-reactions-to-Trump/README.md

 This projects examines Swiss MPs' reactions to Trump's election and governance.
 I analyze all bills submitted by MPs mentioning Trump on topic and stance.
-I find that left wing parties submit bills mentioning Trump a lot more, focusing on a range of topics (security, tariffs, authoritarianism, ukraine, palestine).
+I find that left wing parties submit bills mentioning Trump a lot more, focusing on a range of topics (security, tariffs, authoritarianism, ukraine, palestine), while right wing parties focus on tariffs.
+Left wing parties take the stance that the governemnt should stand up to Trump, step up it's international commitments and collaborate more closely with the EU.
+Right wing parties take the stance that the government should cooperate with the Trump administration or follow its policies.
-WORK IN PROGRESS